-The procedures for upgrading software for the Sun Fire B10n content load balancing blade involve using TFTP.
+The procedures for upgrading software for the Sun Fire B10n blade involve using TFTP.
 This means that to perform them you need to have a TFTP server available on your network.

 Note - If you are using separated data and management networks, you need a TFTP server available on both networks.